1j01/delayed-casualty/IDEAS.md

 * Maybe the timing for blocking could be based on when the other player attacks?

+* Make outcomes more predictable at close range
+	* by weighting the height advantage less at closer range
+	* or maybe making the height advantage more linear or exponential or logarithmic instead of angular

-* Use rendered player for hit detection, or at least a better hitbox
+* Use rendered player for hit detection, or at least have a better hitbox

 * Scarves/hair/capes/cloaks/whatever get cut off, and then five seconds later... shloomp, off goes the head